 - Essential Oils- Lavender and Lime work well

-- Small Organza Bags (these can be found at the craft store or etsy shops)
+- Small Organza Bags (you can substute a muslin bag but these can be found at the craft store or etsy shops)

 I chose these simple supplies because they make everything so easy and they work so well in dresser drawers.